tig/Premise/Premise Protocol Docs.md

 The mime-type is typically `text/hmtl` but `image/bmp`, `application/x-msmetafile`, `image/x-icon`, and `application/x-msmetafile` may be returned for images.

+In the case of subscriptions the socket will receive multiple responses, using this format.

 ## Error Responses

 Doing something that results in an error (e.g. accessing an object that does not exist) will result in a 404.
 Premise appears to close the socket on the server side when this happens.